Eyevinn/streaming-onboarding/README.md

 - [Server-less Video Backend:](https://medium.com/@eyevinntechnology/server-less-video-backend-1a142d1d2ba) How a completely server-less video backend on AWS would look like

+- [Building Serverless Media Functions:](https://medium.com/@eyevinntechnology/building-serverless-media-functions-61bfc400af20) How a serverless infrastructure for media functions can be implemented

 - [Cloud-based OTT Only Playout:](https://medium.com/@eyevinntechnology/cloud-based-ott-only-playout-54e19b542c43) How could a broadcast solution look like if you designed it for only OTT/Internet distribution?

 - [Server-less OTT-Only Playout:](https://medium.com/@eyevinntechnology/server-less-ott-only-playout-bc5a7f2e6d04) A fully “server-less” OTT-only TV channel playout